-- According to PayScale Human Capital, office administrators earn most in Sandton, Richards Bay, Pretoria and Johannesburg (in that order) and the least in Port Elizabeth.
+- According to PayScale Human Capital, office administrators earn the most in Sandton, Richards Bay, Pretoria, and Johannesburg (in that order) and the least in Port Elizabeth.
 They earn the same in Cape Town and Durban.

 - The average salary for an Office Manager is R155,832 per year.
-Most people move on to other jobs if they have more than 20 years’ experience in this field.
+Most people move on to other jobs if they have more than 20 years of experience in this field.
 Experience has a moderate effect on pay for this job.
-The highest paying skills associated with this job are Project Management, Bookkeeping, People Management, and Administration.
+The highest-paying skills associated with this job are Project Management, Bookkeeping, People Management, and Administration.

 - The highest earners are in Sandton, Johannesburg and Cape Town with Pretoria and Durban in the lower margins.